In this Article:

 Given the reputation of these two cartridges and their unquestionable propensity for gaining the trust of long range marksman, we felt that it was important for us to also look at the averages for how long rounds of both the .243 and the 6.5CM remain in supersonic flight, which you will find below.

 Before I was ever introduced to long range shooting, this category was never in my mind when thinking about cartridges and rounds and their benefits or drawbacks.
 That’s because nearly all centerfire cartridges used within the confines of hunting are well above supersonic speeds.
 When you get to the extreme distance shots with targets sitting 700 to 1,000 yards away, how long the round remains supersonic becomes relevant.

-This is because a bullet at supersonic speeds, and a barrel that stabilizes it properly, is going to be more stable and thus, easier to make shot adjustments and have a decent idea of where the bullet is going to end up.
+This is because a bullet at supersonic speeds, and a barrel and upper that stabilizes it properly, is going to be more stable and thus, easier to make shot adjustments and have a decent idea of where the bullet is going to end up.
 When a round falls below this threshold, the bullet’s stability decreases and it is much more prone to being influenced by environmental conditions which makes those pre-shot adjustments more complex.
 For myself and probably a lot of you, 1,000 yard shots, even with the advantage of a round remaining supersonic does not help our chances.
 I just do not have the seemingly unnatural talent that some of you might possess for these types of shots.
 But for those of you who do or believe you are well on your way to having, this data might be interesting.

 Average Supersonic Limit (Yards)

 Between these two cartridges, we see that the 6.5mm Creedmoor has a little over 300 extra yards of supersonic flight compared to the .243 Win whose average comes in a little under 1,000 yards.